DoctorKhan/living-way-site/public-knowledge/Core/living-way-guide.md

 *(Based on the Gospels of Thomas & Mary)*

-## **Chapter 1 — The Outer Child, the Inner Child, and the Path of the Adult**
+## **Chapter 1 — The Religious Child, the Child of Light, and the Mature Seeker**

-Human religion, as commonly practiced, begins in **the Outer Child**.
-This is not an age but a stage of consciousness—one that learns through:
+Most people first meet faith as **the Religious Child**—the **Outer Child** stage of consciousness that learns through:

 * imitation,
 * obedience,
 * belief in authority,
 * and vivid imagination.

-Because most spiritual traditions are transmitted parent-to-child, they naturally shape themselves around what the undeveloped mind can grasp.
+In this stage, spirituality is mostly something handed down from outside—parents, churches, institutions.
+It is **borrowed**, not yet seen.

-Thus, childhood religion emphasizes:
+Thus, childhood religion tends to emphasize:

 ### **1. External Rules**